The iconic travel trailer makes a comeback for old-school camping fun with some modern conveniences

 Introduced in 1957, the Serro Scotty was the quintessential working man’s travel trailer and one of the most recognizable RVs of its time.
 Many of these vintage trailers are still on the road and are sought after by collectors.
 The trailers were built until 1997 when the manufacturing plant burned to the ground and production of the Serro Scotty ceased.

 Fast-forward to 2016 when Little Guy Worldwide, working with John Serro’s family to acquire the rights to the brand name, reintroduced the Serro Scotty with the same basic old-school camper feel of the original but with just a few modern amenities.
-The company hit the mark with the S188RBR, which we tested at Mystic KOA Holiday campground in North Stonington, Connecticut.
+The company hit the mark with the S188RBR, which we tested at Mystic KOA Campground in North Stonington, Connecticut.
 The park, which offers everything expected of a resort-area facility, is only 9 miles from the popular seaport destination of Mystic.

 The 2017 S188RBR is a product of a unique collaboration between Little Guy, a company specializing in compact trailers, and Gulf Stream Coach.
 Gulf Stream was the ultimate builder of the trailer but followed exacting specs from Little Guy.
 This model is one of five floorplans introduced for 2017 and features a front queen bed, a rear bath, a center kitchen and a dinette.